rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

     More information can be [found here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_async.html).

-By default, SSH connections to hosts remain open during the execution of various playbook tasks on all nodes.
+By default, SSH connections to hosts remain open while executing various playbook tasks on all nodes.

 This can cause some problems, especially:

 * if the execution time of the task is longer than the SSH connection timeout
-* if the connection is interrupted during the action (server reboot for example)
+* if the connection is interrupted during the action (server reboot, for example)

-In this case, you will have to switch to asynchronous mode and specify a maximum execution time as well as the frequency (by default 10s) with which you will check the host status.
+In this case, you will have to switch to asynchronous mode and specify a maximum execution time and the frequency (by default, 10s) with which you will check the host status.

 By specifying a poll value of 0, Ansible will execute the task and continue without worrying about the result.